PRODUCT FILTER

 • Untreated phaeochromocytoma.

-• Sinus bradycardia (< 50 bpm before treatment initiation), AV block greater than first degree, cardiogenic shock, known hypersensitivity to any component of the drug formulations and overt or decompensated cardiac failure.
+• Patients with sinus bradycardia (< 50 bpm before treatment initiation), AV block greater than first degree and overt or decompensated cardiac failure.

 • Concomitant therapy with verapamil.